-After speaking with Sleep Number Customer Service representatives, I learned about a few extra details and clarifications that may help you decide between an I-8 or an I-10 mattress.
+After speaking with Sleep Number Customer Service representatives, a few extra details and clarifications became clear that may help people decide between an I-8 or an I-10 mattress.

-- Highest Rated: A representative told me that that the P-5 model is the most popular but the I-8 is the highest rated.
-When I asked why he thought it was so highly rated he said: [The I-8 is] a pillowtop bed that will provide great support and pressure relief and my favorite feature is the cover of the mattress.
-It’s made with a temperature balancing material that absorbs excess heat to help keep you cool through the night.
+- Highest Rated: A representative stated that the P-5 model is the most popular but the I-8 is the highest rated.
+After being asked why he thought it was so highly rated he said: [The I-8 is] a pillowtop bed that will provide great support and pressure relief and the feature is the cover of the mattress.
+It’s made with a temperature balancing material that absorbs excess heat to help keep people cool through the night.

 - Design Difference: The biggest design difference in the I-8 vs. the I-10 mattress is the foam comfort layer.
-Here is how the Customer Service representative for Sleep Number described the main differences to me: The I-10 will be thicker and more pressure relieving than our I-8 model.
-The I-10 offers 2″ of memory foam and 2″ of PlushFit™ foam that are interchangeable based on your preference.
+Here is how the Customer Service representative for Sleep Number described the main differences: The I-10 will be thicker and more pressure relieving than our I-8 model.
+The I-10 offers 2″ of memory foam and 2″ of PlushFit™ foam that are interchangeable based on people’s preference.

-- You Want The Ultimate In Pressure Relief.
-The I-10 features the innovative dual-layer design that lets you flip your comfort layer to either 2” of memory foam or 2” of PlushFit foam (for a total of 4″ of foam).
-Here is how Sleep Number describes their foam layer: Ergonomic, reversible design lets you individualize your comfort.
-Conforming memory foam reverses to PlushFit foam featuring seven zones for superior pressure relief and gentle support where you need it most: head, shoulders, lower back, hips, knees, lower legs, and feet.
+- People Want The Ultimate In Pressure Relief.
+The I-10 features the innovative dual-layer design that lets people flip their comfort layer to either 2” of memory foam or 2” of PlushFit foam (for a total of 4″ of foam).
+Here is how Sleep Number describes their foam layer: Ergonomic, reversible design lets people individualize their comfort.
+Conforming memory foam reverses to PlushFit foam featuring seven zones for superior pressure relief and gentle support where people need it most: head, shoulders, lower back, hips, knees, lower legs, and feet.

-- You Have A Sleep Partner.
+- People Sleep A Sleep Partner.
 The I-10 model is only made with dual air chambers.
 That means that each individual can control his/her side of the bed with their own air chamber customized to their individual Sleep Number setting.
 The foam comfort levels are reversible and can be flipped so either partner can enjoy memory foam or PlushFit foam support.

-- You Want All The Options.
+- People Want All The Options.
 The I-10 mattress is really the complete package and combines nearly all the features that Sleep Number includes in their mattresses.
 The I-10 offers a pillowtop surface, thermo-regulating cooling technology, dual air chambers, and separate reversible foam comfort layers for complete individualized comfort.
-It also includes Sleep IQ Technology so you can track your sleep at night.
+It also includes Sleep IQ Technology so people can track their sleep at night.

-- You Are A Hot Sleeper.
+- Someone Is A Hot Sleeper.
 The I-8 and the I-10 models feature Outlast technology in the mattress surface.
-This technology is designed to pull moisture away from you and redistribute it throughout the night.
+This technology is designed to pull moisture away from people and redistribute it throughout the night.
 This can be a great feature for those who frequently wake up hot or have trouble stabilizing their body temperature at night.

 There is a lot to like about both the I-8 and the I-10 models in Sleep Number’s Innovation Series of mattresses.
-For me, there are three main reasons why I would choose the I-8 over the I-10 model.
+There are three main reasons why someone would choose the I-8 over the I-10 model.

 - Price.
 The I-8 mattress is $3,499 for a Queen size and the I-10 is $4,999 for a Queen.
-Both mattresses are an investment but, in my opinion, the added features of the I-10 are not enough to justify the $1,500 price increase.
+Both mattresses are an investment but the added features of the I-10 are not enough to justify the $1,500 price increase.